 Key Differences Between Analog and Digital Signal

 - An analog signal represents a continuous wave that keeps changing over a time period.
 On the other hand, a digital signal represents a noncontinuous wave that carries information in a binary format and has discrete values.

 - An analog signal is always represented by the continuous sine wave whereas, a digital signal is represented by square waves.

 - While talking of analog signal we describe the behaviour of the wave in respect of amplitude, period or frequency, and phase of the wave.
 On the other hand, while talking of discrete signals we describe the behaviour of the wave in respect of bit rate and bit interval.

-- The range of an anlaog signal is not fixed whereas the range of the digital signal is finite and ranges between 0 to 1.
+- The range of an anlaog signal is not fixed whereas the range of the digital signal is finite and which can be 0 or 1.

 - An analog signal is more prone to distortion in response to noise, but a digital signal has immunity in response to noise hence it rarely faces any distortion.